 From an opposite side, Schmid, et al., stated that, the adoption of online learning had revealed various disadvantages of teaching and learning in the online environment such as technology gaps, feelings of isolation, and the cost for the training of educators.
 Therefore, recognizing a great opportunity and numerous potential threats with the introduction of online learning programs, educators, policymakers, and other relevant stakeholders raised questions about whether instructional technology affects learning and contributes to student achievement.

-The need to electronically interchange data and information is an obligation in today’s civilization as the meaningful use of online education gives the advantages of nursing students to possess the computer competencies when become a nurse beginner and later on play the vital role as a nurse informatics in various healthcare settings, as the future of nursing depends on a profession that will continue to innovate using informatics to play an instrumental role in patient safety, change management, and quality improvement as evidenced by quality outcomes, enhanced workflow and user acceptance.
+The need to electronically interchange data and information is an obligation in today’s civilization as the meaningful use of online education that gives the advantages of nursing students to possess the computer competencies when become a nurse beginner and later on playing the vital role as a nurse informatics in various healthcare settings, as the future of nursing depends on a profession that will continue to innovate using informatics to play an instrumental role in patient safety, change management, and quality improvement as evidenced by quality outcomes, enhanced workflow and user acceptance.

-Assessing the clinical experience and planned clinical activities of the nursing students were not evaluated in this research.
+Assessing the clinical nursing experience and planned clinical activities of the nursing students were not evaluated in this research.

 Jane, K., Andrew, S., Salamonson, Y., Everett, B. and Davidson, P.M.
 (2010) Nursing Students’ Perception of a Web-Based Intervention to Support Learning.
 Nurse Education Today, 30, 584-590.

 Rosen, Y. and Tager, M. (2014) Making Student Thinking Visible through a Concept Map in Computer-Based Assessment of Critical Thinking.
 Journal of Educational Computing Research, 50, 249-270.